vlakhani28/DVMA/README.md

 * Safe Environment: Provides a controlled setting to explore and experiment with vulnerabilities without impacting real-world systems.
 * Hands-On Practice: Encourages practical application of security concepts, fostering a deeper understanding of macOS-specific challenges and best practices.

+## Installing DVMA
+* Download the DVMA.dmg file.
+* Double-click the DVMA.dmg file to open it.
+* Copy the DVMA.app file to the Applications folder.
+* Launch DVMA from the Application Launchpad.

 ## Vulnerabilities Included:

 1. Excessive Permissions Granted